 RLUIPA / Religious Rights Cases

-He is recognized by Legal 500 for his work in Securities: Shareholder Litigation, and is considered a “Future Star” in New York by Benchmark Litigation.
+He is recognized by Legal 500 for his work in Securities Litigation and White-Collar Criminal Defense, and is considered a “Future Star” in New York by Benchmark Litigation.